Sywell Aviation Museum: The RAF Hall

 The RAF Hall has displays of RAF uniforms and equipment, a complete WW2 bomb train, an Anderson shelter, wartime kitchen and extensive display on the Home Guard.

 The Main Hall

 The Main Hall displays archaeological remains from Vickers Wellington and B-17 Flying Fortress aircraft from local crashes.
 The story of WW1 in the air is also told as are the Zeppelin raids over Northamptonshire in WW1 and information about local ace Major Mick Mannock.
-The museum's de Havilland Chipmunk cockpit is available for children to try out.
+The museum's de Havilland Chipmunk and de Havilland Rapide cockpits are available for children to try out.

 The American Hall

 The American Hall concentrates on three main units - the 315th Troop Carrier Group (Spanhoe), 20th Fighter Group (Kings Cliffe) and 305th Bomb Group (Chelveston) and displays original operation boards from the 20th FG, a mockup of a USAAF station armoury and B-17 cheek gunner's position.
-The front cockpit of a North American T-6 Harvard trainer is also on show.
+A Packard-built Merlin engine from a 20th FG North American Mustang is on display.